xshche05/IPP-2024-project-2/README.md

 - follow the installation steps in https://code.visualstudio.com/docs/devcontainers/containers until you have the Dev Containers extension prepared
 - open the project directory in VS Code
 - run the command "Dev Containers: Reopen in Container"
-- you should be now able to use the terminal in VS Code to execute commands in the container
+- you should be now able to use a terminal in VS Code to execute commands in the container
 - run `php interpret.php --help` to try the project execution

 ### Option 2: Merlin